 Flash flood watch issued for York County

-The weather alert is in effect from 2 p.m.
-Thursday until late in the evening.
+The alert is in effect until 2 a.m.
+Saturday, according to the National Weather Service.

-Several showers and thunderstorms will pass over areas including York County, which may result in heavy rain and flooding, the National Weather Service said.

-"Urban areas and the southern halves of Lancaster and York counties are most at risk for flash flooding," the flash flood watch reads.
+Showers and thunderstorms are developing over much of central Pennsylvania.
+The storms could produce very heavy rainfall, which could lead to flash flooding, the weather service said.

 More:Tropical Storm Isaias spares York County, hammers Reading